lvgl/lvgl/docs/cicd/index.rst

 #.
 Creates an Alpine image and installs all the necessary tools (like gcc and qemu)
 #.
 Recovers SO3's main branch in the root ("/") folder
 #.
 Empties the "*/so3/usr/lib/lvgl*" folder and replaces its content with the LVGL repo to be tested (The LVGL code should be in a "lvgl_base" folder)
 #.
-(Finds and removes all files related to "thumb")
+Patches SO3 so it executes the *prof_test* application instead of the shell at launch
 #.
-Patches SO3 so it executes the *stress* application instead of the shell at launch
-#.
 Builds U-boot and the SO3 kernel
 #.
-Imports the stress project into SO3's userspace and builds the userspace
+Imports the *prof_test* (*test/perf* folder from LVGL) application into SO3's userspace and builds the userspace
 #.
 Sets up the image so it exposes the port 1234 when ran and executes "./st"

+Performance data files
+^^^^^^^^^^^^^^^^^^^^^^^

+The files used to report on the execution times of the profiled functions and  have the same format:

+* 1 header line with no defined format (ignored by the script)
+* N lines with function data following the "[parent/]<name> [(info)] | <time>" format

+Parent and info are optionnal (thus marked with []).
+Only one time is supported per function-parent pair Time is expected to be a single value convertible to float.
+Eventual excess values will be discarded

+Functions execution times are always identified by a parent-function pair (in case the function may have different behaviour depending from where it is called).Thresholds can be set for a function or a parent-function pair. parent-function thresholds are used only with exact matches in the performance data file and function thresholds are used as default for any corresponding function that does not have or does not match with a parent (for example a "main/func1" threshold is only used with "main/func1" execution times but "func2" thresholds are used for "main/func2" or "otherFunc/func2" execution times.
+If only "main/func1" threshold is set, no threshold is considered to be set for "otherFunc/func1" execution times)

 Constraints and Guidelines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^